saurbre8/Egothare/Posted Jobs.md

 - Merchant cart transport (from a to b)
+	- Transport from [[Lenora]] to [[Soldon]] of mined iron ore.
+	- Pays 100 coins each, provides food and rest during travel.
+Departing 25th of Seedmoon
+	- Expected week or so of travel.
-- Overgrown rats in the mines
+- Overgrown spiders in the mines
+	- Lenora's deep mines are infested with large spiders.
+Need someone to clear them out.
+	- 100 coins to whoever clears it, total sum.
+Property of mine must be left, but other loot can be obtained.
 - Missing delivery girl from seamstress apprentice
-- [[The Stone Flow Baths]] help needed, cooling baths
+	- Seamstress Ivana sent her apprentice to the [[The Stone Flow Baths]] to fix some canvas there, hasn't been seen since.
+- Seeking bard for evening performance at [[The Broken Pick]].
+- Looking for fish supplier.
+- Stablehand needed, pay in coin and ale